Int'l Women's Day: Total spreads support, awareness on gender equality - Vanguard News

 “We must reduce the corruption and patronage system that makes it critical for women to spend the type of money they don’t have, and also, they, including women themselves must provide support structure for women.”

-Host community women at the 2021Total’s celebration of the International Women’s Day on the theme, Dare to Change, were drawn from Rebisi, Egi, Opobo Nkoro, Rumuekpe, Elele Alimini, Elele Okeneli, Idu/Ama, Rumuogba, Andoni, Mgbiesilanu, Ekpeye communities among others.
+Host community women at the 2021Total’s celebration of the International Women’s Day on the theme, Choose To Challenge, were drawn from Rebisi, Egi, Opobo Nkoro, Rumuekpe, Elele Alimini, Elele Okeneli, Idu/Ama, Rumuogba, Andoni, Mgbiesilanu, Ekpeye communities among others.